 - He may not be able to recall or verify that there was indeed a $35 premium to the new price

-Why Agoda charged me 7% more than price shown during booking?
+Why Agoda charged me 7% more than the price shown during booking?

 Agoda’s representative told me that it was because I had chosen Free Cancellation, Pay Later option which was open to currency fluctuation.
 I fully understand because when I’d decided to take up that option, I was prepared for currency variance, but didn’t anticipate a 7% fluctuation within two weeks.